alexrvandam/Descriptron/README.md

 ```shell
 image_counts = count_images_by_family_and_view('/your/parent/directory/coleoptera/big_training/', ["dorsal", "lateral", "frontal"])
 ```
-once you have that accomplished then run the script in the folder where your predicted sclerites or predictions are eg. in the same folder as your inference_results.json
+once you have that accomplished then run the script in the folder where your predicted sclerites or predictions are eg. in the same folder as your inference_results.json.
+It should give you results similar to those below but hopefully with better scores.

 ```shell
 cd /your/predictions/pre_output/